Jimmy Garoppolo Player Prop Bets for NFL Week 8 | San Francisco vs. Chicago 10/31/2021

 Season Stats

-- He also has 26 rushing yards on 17 carries with one touchdown, averaging 4.3 yards per game.

-- The 49ers have run 53.5% passing plays and 46.5% rushing plays this season.
-They rank 24th in the NFL in scoring.
+- The 49ers have thrown the football in 53.5% of their plays from scrimmage this year while staying on the ground 46.5% of the time.
+This offensive attack ranks 24th in the NFL in points scored.

 - Garoppolo accounts for 43.2% of his team's red zone plays, with 16 of his 145 pass attempts coming from inside the opponent's 20-yard line.